Off Center Fed (OCF) Dipole Antennas

 I have used Ten-Tec transceivers for my home station for most of my 50 years on the air, because they have no problem to deliver full power, 100w all day long into a 3:1 SWR.

-Many Japanese transceivers don’t like this and fold back their output power in the presence of even moderate levels of SWR.
+Many transceivers don’t like this and fold back their output power in the presence of even moderate levels of SWR.
 These tranceiver require a matchbox when others do not.

 PEOPLE SHOULD ALSO CONSIDER THIS DOWNSIDE